akvo/akvo-product-design/RSR/Features/18-IATIExport/FunctionalDesign/IATIExportMappings.md

 ### [Other Identifier](http://iatistandard.org/activities-standard/other-identifier/)

-<span style="color:red;">**Not included**</span>
+<span style="color:green;">**Included**</span>

-Currently this node is not included.
-However, this node might be used to indicate the internal organisation id field in RSR.
+It is possible to specify an internal organisation ID in RSR, being the ID that the reporting organisation uses internally.
+This identifier is included in the *other-identifier* node in the IATI export, as well as the organisation details in the *@owner-ref* and *@owner-name* arguments.

 ### [Activity Website](http://iatistandard.org/activities-standard/activity-website/)